Fort Meade, Florida

 Fort Meade is a city in Polk County, Florida, United States.
-As of 2020, the population recorded by the U.S. Census Bureau is 6,203.
+As of 2020, the population recorded by the U.S. Census Bureau is 5,100.
 It is part of the Lakeland–Winter Haven Metropolitan Statistical Area.

 The city was named for George Meade, at the time an Army lieutenant serving in Florida following the Second Seminole War.
 Fort Meade is home to Fort Meade Middle-Senior High School, several historic buildings, and Streamsong resort.
 The area is popular with kayakers and canoers.

 History

-Fort Meade is the oldest city in Polk County, dating its origins to 1849 when it was established along a new military road from Tampa (Fort Brooke) to Fort Pierce following the Second Seminole War.
+Fort Meade is the oldest city in Polk County, dating its origins to 1849, when it was established along a new military road from Tampa (Fort Brooke) to Fort Pierce following the Second Seminole War.
 The town and road were originally sited by then-lieutenant George Meade of the Corps of Topographical Engineers, whose commander named it for him.
 Around the start of the American Civil War a mounted volunteer company nicknamed the "Hickory Boys" was formed at the fort.
 The 1880s business district was located on old Wire Street (now Broadway), which was a casualty of four devastating fires.
-Today, there are over 150 buildings which are designated as landmarks.
-In the 1890s the Fort Meade Street Railway operated a horse-drawn service in the town.
+There are over 150 buildings which are designated as landmarks.
+In the 1890s, the Fort Meade Street Railway operated a horse-drawn service in the town.

-The earliest known burial is John I. Hooker (1821–1862) located in the town's Evergreen Cemetery.
-Fort Meade's Christ Church (Episcopal) located at 526 North Oak, was built in 1889.
+The earliest known burial is John I. Hooker (1821–1862), located in the town's Evergreen Cemetery.
+Fort Meade's Christ Church (Episcopal) located at 1 North Cleveland Avenue, was built in 1889.
 It is a frame vernacular with Gothic Revival elements and was designed by architect J. H. Weddell.
 Located within the historic district, the church was used for the HBO motion picture Judgment, featuring Blythe Danner, Keith Carradine and Jack Warden (1990).